 Your insurance rates will also be affected by your credit.
 Merely being involved in an accident will not damage your credit, but an improvement in your credit score can be used as leverage in getting a lower premium.

 Don’t rule out getting a brushup on your driving to improve those skills.
 Some insurance companies will discount your rates if you complete a defensive driving or driver education course.

 The question of how much does car insurance go up after an accident has an answer that can seem hard to figure out.
-The average rate increase ranges between 38% and 53%, and any potential increase may be dependent on a variety of factors including who was at fault, the seriousness of the accident, your driving record, and to a surprising degree, which state you live in.
+Rates can go up by about 50% a year on average after an accident.
+But that figure may fluctuate depending on a variety of factors including who was at fault, the seriousness of the accident, your driving record, and to a surprising degree, the state in which you live.

 Photo credit: iStock/simpson33

 Insurance not available in all states.

 Experian is a registered service mark of Experian Personal Insurance Agency, Inc.

 Social Finance, Inc. ("SoFi") is compensated by Experian for each customer who purchases a policy through Experian from the site.